CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 > You turned my wailing into dancing; you removed my sackcloth and clothed me with joy,

-I confirm that is trust.
-I have lived touch storms (difficulties) but God is faithful, he always gives me a sweet refuge and shows me a peaceful bonanza at the end of the storm.
+I attest of it.
+I have experienced touch storms (difficulties) but God is faithful, he always gives me a sweet refuge and shows me a peaceful bonanza at the end of the storm.

-Doy fe de que es verdad.
-He atravesado duras tormentas (dícese de dificultades) pero Dios ha sido fiel, siempre me brinda un dulce refugio y me muestra una apacible bonanza al final de la tormenta.